rdsysco/training-program/README.md

 # RDSysCo training program

-### To begin:
+## Meysam Zarei

-  - Create a branch for yourself from main branch (master)
+### To Do Projects:
-  - Don't commit into other developers branch
+  - Breaking The Records
-  - Don't commit or merge without confirmation into master branch
+  - Plus Minus

-Good luck :)
+  - String Calculator